jitesh2796/bike_sharing_assignment/README.md

-# Project Name
+# Bike Sharing Assignment
-> Outline a brief description of your project.
+> A Linear regression model to predict the demand of shared bikes on a given day and identify the factors driving it.

 ## Table of Contents